aosbornee/DevOps-Work/Notes/Week2-SQL/Day1.md

 Terminology

 Column - Database tables are composed of individual columns corresponding to the attributes of the object.
-Row - A row consists of one set attributes corresponding ti ine instance of the table Table - A format of rows and columns that define an entity.
+Row - A row consists of one set attributes corresponding time instance of the table Table - A format of rows and columns that define an entity.
 Entity - This is anything that you want to model in a table.